pytorch/pytorch/docs/source/notes/cuda.rst

   # The flag below controls whether to allow TF32 on cuDNN.
 This flag defaults to True.
   torch.backends.cudnn.allow_tf32 = True

+The precision of matmuls can also be set more broadly (limited not just to CUDA) via :meth:`~torch.set_float_32_matmul_precision`.
 Note that besides matmuls and convolutions themselves, functions and nn modules that internally uses matmuls or convolutions are also affected.
 These include `nn.Linear`, `nn.Conv*`, cdist, tensordot, affine grid and grid sample, adaptive log softmax, GRU and LSTM.

-To get an idea of the precision and speed, see the example code below:
+To get an idea of the precision and speed, see the example code and benchmark data (on A100) below:

 .. code:: python